Generating sets of Reidemeister moves of oriented singular links and quandles: Oriented singular knots and quandles

 With this observation we can generalize the class of involutive Alexander quandles into a class of singquandles, which is given in the following example.

 \begin{example} Let $\Lambda=\mathbb{Z}[t^{\pm 1},v]$ and let $X$ be a $\Lambda$-module.
 Then the operations

-where $\alpha(a,b,c)=at+bv+ctv$, make $X$ an oriented singuandle we call an \textit{Alexander oriented singquandle}.
-That $X$ is an oriented singquandle follows from proposition \ref{generalizedaffinesingquandle} by straightforward substitution. \end{example}

-A \textit{coloring} of an oriented singular link $L$ is a function $C : R \longrightarrow L$, where $X$ is a fixed oriented singquandle and $R$ is the set of semiarcs in a fixed diagram of $L$, satisfying the conditions given in Figure \ref{Rmoves}.
-Now the following lemma is immediate from Definition \ref{oriented SingQdle}.
+where $\alpha(a,b,c)=at+bv+ctv$, make $X$ an oriented singquandle which we call an \textit{Alexander oriented singquandle}.
+The fact that $X$ is an oriented singquandle follows from Example \ref{generalizedaffinesingquandle} by straightforward substitution. \end{example} \begin{definition} A \textit{coloring} of an oriented singular link $L$ is a function $C : R \longrightarrow X$, where $X$ is a fixed oriented singquandle and $R$ is the set of semiarcs in a fixed diagram of $L$, satisfying the conditions given in Figure \ref{Rmoves}. \end{definition}